jcolag/entropy-arbitrage/2020-04-19-techstack.md

 It isn't perfect, of course, and I only recommend it *if* you have already looked at other languages and couldn't decide.
 But it's a good enough starting point and, once you get your bearings, you can always learn whatever the companies near you are hiring for.

 If you're already a programmer, though, keep in mind that the idea of a web application framework has spread quickly, and nearly every significant language has at least one framework associated with it.
-See the [Comparison of web application frameworks](https://en.wikipedia.org/wiki/Comparison_of_web_application_frameworks) for a bunch.
+See the {% wiki Comparison_of_web_application_frameworks|Comparison of web application frameworks|en %} for a bunch.
 For example, [Saetta Web Server](http://izysoftware.com/products/saetta-server/saetta-web-server/) appears to be a framework for C, something I never expected would exist.

 ## Hey, Don't I Need a Computer...?